The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for their helpful and thorough report.
 IBS, AW, and SB received support from NASA, through ATP grant 80NSSC18K1097 and HST grants GO-14734 and AR-15057 from STScI, the Heising-Simons Foundation, and a Hellman Fellowship.
 JBH acknowledges support from an ARC Laureate Fellowship.
 MBK acknowledges support from NSF grants AST-1517226, AST-1910346, and CAREER grant AST-1752913 and from NASA grants NNX17AG29G and HST-AR-14282, HST-AR-14554, HST-AR-15006, HST-GO-14191, and HST-GO-15658 from the Space Telescope Science Institute, which is operated by AURA, Inc., under NASA contract NAS5-26555.
 CAFG was supported by NSF through grants AST-1517491, AST-1715216, and CAREER award AST-1652522; by NASA through grant 17-ATP17-0067; and by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 We ran and analyzed simulations using XSEDE supported by NSF grant ACI-1548562, Blue Waters via allocation PRAC NSF.1713353 supported by the NSF, and NASA HEC Program through the NAS Division at Ames Research Center.
 Some of this work was performed in part at KITP, supported by NSF grant PHY-1748958.